 The above-discussed substitutes for Sake are some of the best recipe alternatives that will bring out a similar taste.
 Do not overuse these substitutes if you want you to have a feeling similar to that of Sake.
 Overused replacements bring out a different taste and feeling that you can never want to taste again.

 Some of these substitutes are non-alcoholic.
-So, if you do not like alcohol, you are able to enjoy a meal with the sake flavor without the alcohol.
-I recommend that you use any of the available sake substitutes, and you will realize there is no difference.
+So, if you do not like alcohol, you are able to enjoy a meal with the sake flavour without the alcohol.
+I recommend that you use any of the available sake substitutes, and you will realise there is no difference.
 The replacements perfectly represent Sake.